There are 9 other file types using

 Unspecified and all other actions for computer programs working with ctl file - IBM Lotus Notes 5 thesaurus file

-Click on the software link for more information about Lotus Notes.
-Lotus Notes uses ctl file type for its internal purposes and/or also by different way than common edit or open file actions (eg. to install/execute/support an application itself, to store application or user data, configure program etc.).
+Click on the software link for more information about IBM Notes (Lotus Notes).
+IBM Notes (Lotus Notes) uses ctl file type for its internal purposes and/or also by different way than common edit or open file actions (eg. to install/execute/support an application itself, to store application or user data, configure program etc.).